Lamb Chops in Wine Mustard Sauce Recipe. Variations

 Posted on 8th of March, 2013 by Lévana

+My newly developed lamb chops in mustard wine sauce are an easy and fabulous treat.
 Here’s a perfect example of how some of the best things in life are totally unpremeditated.
-My daughter Bella recently bought some gorgeous lamb chops for an intimate Sukkah dinner for 4 (she and her husband Meir, my husband and I), planning on just searing them in a very hot skillet and serving them with mustard.
+My daughter Bella recently bought some gorgeous lamb chops for an intimate Sukkah dinner for four (she and her husband Meir, my husband and I), planning on just searing them in a very hot skillet and serving them with mustard.
 But at cooking time, she couldn’t face leaving the flame so high overnight, so no searing.
 I was trying to think fast, and here’s what we did: hardly a recipe even, we put everything together in a skillet, covered and prayed, and it was one of the best dishes we ever had!

 Shoulder lamb chops are decently priced, and cook relatively fast.
 My favorite way to prepare them is the Sephardi way, tajine-style, on a stovetop, where they come out succulent and meltingly tender.
 I’m adjusting the recipe to 6 servings, allowing two chops per person.

 12 shoulder lamb chops, bone in

 2 sprigs rosemary (throw it all in, you will fish it out at the end of the cooking)

 1 teaspoon turmeric

 1/4 cup Dijon mustard (skip it if you want to make the dish for Passover, but be sure to include it at all other times)